sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 * [CeleryKubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/celery_kubernetes.html)
 * [LocalKubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/local_kubernetes.html)

-To facilitate the generation of Executor pods in Kubernetes clusters with RBAC enabled, it is essential to configure the relevant service account with an appropriate role for the Spark Driver/Airflow Worker pod.
-The default assignment for the Spark Driver/Airflow Worker pod is the airflow-worker Kubernetes service account.
-This service account is utilized to interact with the Kubernetes API server for the creation and monitoring of executor pods.
-The service account employed by the driver pod needs to possess the necessary permissions to execute its tasks.
-To achieve this, the required role and role binding can be set up using the `pysparkonk8s-addon` Helm Chart available in this repository.
+To allow the creation of Executor pods in Kubernetes clusters with RBAC enabled, it is essential to configure the the Spark Driver/Airflow Worker pod's service account with an appropriate role.
+By default, the Spark Driver/Airflow Worker pod is assigned a Kubernetes service account named `airflow-worker`.
+This service account is used to interact with the Kubernetes API server for the creation and monitoring of executor pods.
+The required role and role binding can be set up using the `pysparkonk8s-addon` Helm Chart available in this repository.

 For an exhaustive list of dependencies please refer to the `pyproject.toml` file.